joedevivo/open_scad/README.md

 ## Features

 * Models defined in Elixir
-* Resuable components can be included as mix dependencies
+* Reusable components can be included as mix dependencies
 * `iex -S mix` will watch for changes in a project's `./models` directory, and run those scripts.
 * an escript can also be built that watches for changes in the directory